-Ideally we’d like to be able to pick a “Good” Teacher so that we ‘learn’ expeditiously, and then can get to the dancing part.
-Usually the “Good” Teacher has a proven track record of creating “Good” dancers.
+Ideally, we’d like to be able to pick a “Good” Teacher so that we ‘learn’ expeditiously, and they can get to the dancing part.
+Usually, the “Good” Teacher has a proven track record of creating “Good” dancers.
 There’s usually a line to study with them for a variety of reasons.
 Either their marketing is insanely effective.
 Their current students rave about them.
 Their YouTube channel is packed with performances that you can look at and easily see what they’re all about.
 Their website is chock full of great dancing tips.
-And incidentally their class prices are acceptable (and if you just so happen to click here and buy this, you’ll get a great discount on….), etc.
+And incidentally, their class prices are acceptable (and if you just so happen to click here and buy this, you’ll get a great discount on….), etc.

 What you may not realize is that those workshops, those classes, won’t come anywhere close to what you’re seeing not by any stretch of the imagination for a variety of reasons, not the least of which is that it quite literally took years to develop those skills.
 Beyond that, that dancer may not posses the necessary skill set to properly explain what they’re doing and how they’re doing it.
 Further still beyond that, you’re not magically going to acquire those skills after an hour of the blind-leading-and-following-the-tango-blind.
 But you don’t know that at all.
 All you know is that X is in town and they’re teaching and they’re supposed to be “Good”.

 Let’s back up a bit, and change a bit of language that is quite troubling: The words “GOOD” and it’s opposite “BAD”, don’t really work here.
 Yes they’re easy concepts to grasp, but they’re not conducive to you learning to become a better dancer than you were yesterday.
 So let’s remove and replace those words in your vocabulary.
 Instead, we want to use: “DESIRABLE” and “LESS-THAN-DESIRABLE”.